 By John Turney

 "Player evaluation is my strength," says TJ Troup, former coach and author of The Birth of Football's Modern 4-3 Defense and This Day in Football: A Day-By-Day Record of the Events That Shaped the Game, in a recent chat.
-"When you have a love of watching film and an open mind film is the great teacher".
+"When you have a love of watching film and have an open mind film is the great teacher."

 Troup had a tremendous friendship with Steve Sabol of NFL Films and with that came access to films few have ever had and he used that access to be educated.
 His skills as a college player and coach allowed him a perspective, Xs and Os-wise that most lack.
 And with that came his own perspective on NFL players of the distant past, recent past, and present.